 We are truly blessed in so many ways: We get to travel the world while caring for other peoples pets.
 We stay in some really beautiful places and homes.
 We learn new languages.
 We learn about different cultures and food.
 We make new friends.
 Our current pet sitting assignment has taken all of the above… Continue reading Feeding The Hungry in San Miguel de Allende, Mexico

 You all probably know by now that we love pretty much everything about food.
 Shopping for it, preparing it, and of course, eating it is one of our go-to pastimes.
-So, when our friend Donald, who lives with his wife Kate and adopted pup Pee Wee here in San Miguel de Allende, invited us to… Continue reading San Miguel de Allende – For The Love of Dogs, People, and Food
+So, when our friend Donald, who lives with his wife Kate and adopted pup, Pee Wee, here in San Miguel de Allende, invited us to… Continue reading San Miguel de Allende – For The Love of Dogs, People, and Food

 Saturday was one of those magical days that we have learned to expect since being on the road.
-When we began our travel journey we greeted acts of genuine kindness and hospitality with suspicion.
+When we began our travel journey, we greeted acts of genuine kindness and hospitality with suspicion.
 We were certain that perfect strangers never (or rarely, at best) invited another stranger into their home.
 Things like that just… Continue reading Christmas Magic in San Miguel de Allende

 San Miguel de Allende is nothing if not colorful.
 The people, homes, streets, restaurants, and cafe's, are more vibrant than most of the places we have ever visited.
 The color combined with the friendliness makes San Miguel de Allende magical.
 This journey has helped us notice color more than ever.
 We have discovered how vibrant… Continue reading A Place of Peace and Color

 Thanksgiving is over, can you believe it?
 Nevertheless, we continue to think about just how grateful we are for so, so many blessings.
 Our continued good health.
-Two beautiful. strong, and independant daughters who are amazing Moms to 5 smart, funny, beautiful, awesome grandchildren, each with their own strengths and talents.
+Two beautiful. strong, and independent daughters who are amazing Moms to 5 smart, funny, beautiful, awesome grandchildren, each with their own strengths and talents.
 Family members and friends… Continue reading Living Our Zany Chosen Life…

 You may know by now that Bev and I love horses.
 Everything about them is majestic, to us.
 They are pretty big, huge in some cases, yet their eyes are usually gentle.
 They move with such grace while starting and stopping on a dime.
 We find everything about them beautiful.
 We are blessed to have… Continue reading A Visit With A Few Furry Four Legged Friends

 From the very beginning of our traveling adventure, many of our friends and followers wondered “How is John about this?”
-Close friends thought, and some actually said, “he’ll be back in 6 months”.
+Close friends thought, and some actually said, “he’ll be back in six months”.
 This public display of skepticism is my fault.
 On many occasions (more than I care to admit) you would hear me say… Continue reading Who Said John Wouldn’t Enjoy This Journey?

 On the recommendation of our neighbor, Diana, we drove over to the Montague Inn, to check it out for our 31st anniversary lunch.
-Luckily we met the owner, Sean O'callahan.
+Luckily we met the owner, Sean O'Callahan.
 Not only did he make sure we were "properly" cared for, but he invited us to be his guests at the races at the Wincanton… Continue reading A Day at the Races

 Saturday, October 20 we woke early and found a wonderful email invitation from our neighbor in Henstridge, England to attend the inaugural Blackmore and Sparkford Vale Hunt.
 Since we love horses so much, and since it was a beautiful sunny, dry day (a very rare thing on this trip to England) we jumped on the… Continue reading A Step Back in Time at The Blackmore Vale Hunt

 It is the end of week 4 in North Curry, England and, as usual, we are beginning to have some mixed emotions.
 We are looking forward to visiting Bradford-on-Avon and Bath for a few days.
 A walking tour, Instagram photography workshop and probably a cooking class are on the agenda.
-Then we are off to… Continue reading A Piece of Our Hearts Will Remain On The Road.
+Then we are off to… Continue reading A Piece of Our Hearts Will Remain On The Road

 Today we went on a walk with Pilot, Nancy and Angus, a beautiful black Labrador, owned by the son of our new friends, Andrew and Susan Meehan.
 Our dogs had never met Angus before.
 We were understandably a bit cautious as, our dogs, especially Nancy, can be a tad territorial at times.
 Not today!
 Everything was… Continue reading Todays Walk, Routine or Enchanted?